jerome-barbato/wp-steroids-demo/README.md

 6. Go to the WP_HOME url and install WordPress

-7. Remove `demo.sql` file
+7. Remove `.demo` folder

-## Install using `demo.sql`
+## Install using demo file

 1. Do a `Fresh install`, from step 1 to 5

-2. Import `demo.sql` file in your database ( demo url in sql file is http://wordpress.io, admin login : demo/demo ) or install WordPress
+2. Import `.demo/database.sql` file in your database ( demo url in sql file is http://wordpress.io, admin login : demo/demo ) or install WordPress

-If you need to change the url, perform a search & replace in the demo.sql, and execute in bash `php bin/fix-serialisation demo.sql`
+If you need to change the url, perform a search & replace in the demo.sql, and execute in bash `php bin/fix-serialisation .demo/database.sql`

-3. Remove `demo.sql` file
+3. Remove `.demo` folder

 ## Development